isomerpages/cris-scri/_anah-masterclass-2025-speakers/Dr Padiporn Limumpornpetch.md

 from the University of Leeds.
-Her groundbreaking research on Cushing's Syndrome mortality has garnered international recognition, including coverage in major medical publications and a Presidential Poster Competition award from the Endocrine Society (US).
-Dr Padiporn has contributed significantly to multiple clinical trials, particularly in the treatment of Cushing's disease, and has authored influential publications on adrenal disorders.
+Her groundbreaking research on Cushing's Syndrome mortality has garnered international recognition, including coverage in major medical publications and a Presidential Poster Competition award from the Endocrine Society (US).</p>
+<p>Dr Padiporn has contributed significantly to multiple clinical trials,
+particularly in the treatment of Cushing's disease, and has authored influential publications on adrenal disorders.
 As a member of several prestigious endocrine societies and a recipient of numerous academic awards, she brings extensive expertise in adrenal disorders and endocrine conditions to the medical community.</p>
 <p></p>